viedamayanti/Airbnb-data-analytics/README.md

 ## Beginner's Note

 This project marks my first dive into the world of data analytics!
 Through this project, I've been exploring the capabilities of Python, Jupyter Notebooks, and Tableau for data manipulation, analysis, and visualization.
 I'm excited to learn and grow while exploring Airbnb data and uncovering valuable insights.
 Feedback and suggestions for improvement are always appreciated!

+## Presentations

+The `Presentations` folder holds supplementary documents related to data visualization and analysis.
+You can find the PDF file of the PowerPoint presentation.

 ## Tableau Dashboard